-- interactive theater and walking tour (musical theater-types deliver kitsch on the street)
+Interactive theater and walking tour where musical theater types perform kitsch on the street.

-- 's free tour (cool neighborhood where cool beer is served to cool people)
+Free tour in a cool neighborhood where cool beer is served to cool people.

 2. See a live show in a tight space.